takenet/blip-toolkit/docs/src/pages/components/Button.md

 <h3>Ready-made colors: Flat Button</h3>

-On the flat variation, **bp-btn--colorName** sets the button's border and text color to the palette color.
+In the flat variation, **bp-btn--colorName** sets the button's border and text color to the palette color.

 ```color-flat.html
 <table>